Jeffrey D. Bean

 Jeffrey bean

-Jeffrey D. Bean is Program Manager for Technology Policy and Editor at ORF America.
-He manages research on critical and emerging technologies, particularly semiconductors and 5G, and implements the activities of the Global Cyber Policy Dialogues.
-Concurrently, as editor, he reviews all research reports and papers ahead of publication for the organization.
+Jeffrey D. Bean is a Fellow for Technology Policy and Editor at ORF America.
+He manages research on critical and emerging technologies, particularly semiconductors and AI, implements the activities of the Global Cyber Policy Dialogues, and leads engagement on U.S.-India tech policy issues in Washington.
+Concurrently, as editor, he reviews all long-form research reports ahead of publication for the organization.

 Prior to joining ORF America, he was a Visiting Fellow at East-West Center and Tama University, where he conducted research on U.S.-Japan relations and emerging technology supply chain disruption with a focus on semiconductors.